 Please note that even if you change your privacy settings, the 60-day lock is triggered.
 So make sure the checkbox is selected to opt out.

-The details in this article provide you with all of the necessary information to transfer your domain registration to another registrar.
+The following describes how to transfer your domain registration to another registrar.

 Overview of steps to prepare your registration for transfer